Yesterday was the kind of day that made the hard job of mothering all worthwhile. Good Kids Doing Great Things.

 Donuts, cheese sticks, bananas, apples, and juice.

 As a good Scout, our leader even devised a simple system for both general trash and recycling. #loveyourmother

 I just have to stop and talk about these boys for a minute.
 A LOT of attention is given by the media of everything that is wrong with our world and how horrible kids today are.

 These boys gave up an entire Saturday, performed hard labor on a volunteer basis, just to help their friend and fellow Scout achieve his goal of becoming an Eagle.

 They took a moment to give thanks when the project was finished.

 These are your future leaders.
 Strong, capable, and caring young men filled with a sense of purpose and amazing potential.

-Our Scout will now embark on the final stage of his Eagle project.
-It involves extensive preparation of a portfolio to include photos, all costs (with receipts), complete explanation of the process and outcome of how it benefits the community.
-It will be reviewed at the local level and then if approved sent on to the National Eagle Scout Review Board.
+Our Scout will now embark on the final phase of his Eagle project.
+It involves extensive preparation of a portfolio to include photos, all costs (with receipts), a complete explanation of the process and outcome of how it benefits the community.
+The project will be reviewed at the local level and then if approved sent on to the National Eagle Scout Review Board.
 It may take several more months for the process to be completed before we learn if he has achieved the rank of Eagle.